jeroen66124/Brainkit/README.md

   <h1 align="center">Brainkit</h1>

   <p align="center">
-    A file-view tool which can be used for pretty much anything, a glorified cheat sheet <br />with customizable database and preview functions for the command line!
+    A file-view tool which can be used for pretty much anything, a glorified cheat sheet <br />with customizable database and preview function for the command line!
     <br /><br />
     <a href="https://github.com/aohpwsfi/Brainkit/tree/main/brainkit"><strong>Explore the tool »</strong></a>
     <br />